 The shape of the Shofar is largely dependent on the animal it comes from and ranges heavily in size.
 However, all Shofars have a curve or bend to them.

 The smallest Shofars measure between 20 and 40 centimeters and typically havea very small bend to them.
 These Shofars typically come from a ram and are used by the Ashkenazi and Sephardic communities.
 However, there are also ram’s horns that are much larger, measuring between 45 and 50 centimeters.
 Moroccan Shofars typically only have one small bend and are very small sized, usually between 20 and 30 centimeters.

 The largest Shofars are usually 60 centimeters or longer.
 These Shofars comes from a Kudu and are used by the Yemenite Jewish Community and have two noticeable bends to them.

 Decorative Shofars may have a wide range of themes and designs on them.
 These Shofars are decorated with silver plates that feature views of Jerusalem, lions, crowns and menorahs.
+A silver plated Shofar might ofen relate to the story of creation and Rosh Hashanah.
+The different elements used to craft and embellish a Shofar are chosen after great reasearch and carry a hidden message; read further about it in our blog.
 In addition, some Shofars feature decorations of the seven species that are painted on to some sort of cloth background that is then attached to the Shofar.
 In terms of personalizing a Shofar, it is possible to have a name engraved into the horn or engraved into a silver piece that is in turn attached to the Shofar.